 We believe that the current leadership structure of the board of directors is appropriate because it allows the board of directors and its committees to fulfill their responsibilities, draws upon the experience and talents of all directors, encourages management accountability to the board of directors and helps maintain good communication among members of the board of directors and with management.
-In particular, by having our Chief Executive Officer serve as a member of our board of directors-with a separate individual serving as chairman of our board of directors-we believe we optimize the development of our company's strategy by embracing the diverse perspectives and roles of our independent directors and our Chief Executive Officer.
+In particular, by having our Chief Executive Officer serve as a member of our board of directors-with a separate individual serving as chairman of our board of directors and our Chief Executive Officer.